decred/dcrdocs/docs/faq/proof-of-stake/voting-tickets.md

 #### 6. What happens if a ticket I have missed a vote?

-When using dcrwallet, your wallet will automatically revoke the ticket in the block after it is missed[^13912], so you get them back just after they were missed as immature funds (that means they will not be spendable for 256 blocks when they mature).
-If you stake tickets with the GUI wallet Decrediton, you will need to click "Revoke Ticket" after the ticket is missed.
+If using dcrwallet with the enablevoting option set, tickets will automatically be revoked once missed[^13912].
+The funds from the revoked ticket will be returned as immature and will not be mature (spendable) for 256 blocks.

+If you are using the GUI wallet Decrediton, you will need to click the "Revoke Ticket" button if a ticket is missed.

 For example: